YES, we do heat transfers.

-Advantage over screen printing.
 Heat transfers’ advantage over screen printing is that screen printing is most cost effective for large runs.
-With heat press technology, we can provide a cost effective solution for runs of as few as 6 pieces.
+With heat press technology, we can provide a cost effective solution for small runs.

 - Left Chest Design: 4.5″ x 4.5″ max

 - Youth Shirt Front or Back: 10″ x 10″ max

 - Adult Shirt Front or Back: 12″w x 14″h max

 Transfer & Apparel Colors: Unlike embroidery (which is priced based on number of stitches), heat transfers are priced by size and numbers of colors.
 A large design will cost more than a small design.
 Because we use different types of transfer materials for light or dark fabrics, we need to know exactly what you will want the transfers applied to.
 We may need to use black ink for text on light colors and white ink on dark colors.

 Apparel Types: Our guidance used to be that smooth fabrics with at least a 35% natural fiber (cotton) content were best for heat transfers.
 We still recommend smooth fabrics since rough materials make it hard for the transfer to bond correctly.
 Heat transfer technology has improved dramatically in recent years.
 We can now choose from an array of products to apply specialized heat transfers to today’s performance moisture-wicking, stain and odor resistant products.
 This allows us to place your logo on very light, comfortable shirts.